 We Buy Experiences, Not Things

 Our friends and family probably think we’re super stingy because we rarely bring souvenirs home from our trips.
-One reason for that is that extra baggage weight costs money on budget airlines.
+One reason for that is that extra baggage weight costs money on most airlines.
 The lower the cost of travel expenses, the faster I’ll see a return from the photos I sell, and those baggage fees can add up fast.
 It’s always tempting to buy things, especially at all those neat Scandinavian design stores in Sweden.
 Ultimately, we think our funds are best spent on experiences.
 We’re not big on tours, but if they’re the best or only way to experience a place, we’ll do one or two.
 We prefer self-guided and free experiences.
 Things eventually wear out, get lost, or end up at garage sales.
 The experiences we have together traveling, however, will stick in our minds all our lives.
 I’ll always remember renting a car, driving out to the middle of the Icelandic nowhere, and climbing a random volcanic crater with my wife, but I don’t remember what kind of crap I brought back from my college study abroad trip or even where any of it is.

 We Studied Abroad in College

 If you’re in college, definitely try to take advantage of a study abroad opportunity.
 It can be a life-changing experience.
 My wife and I actually met on a study abroad trip to Europe while we were both studying history at Appalachian State.
 We had our first conversation under the Eiffel Tower (I was apparently supposed to kiss her then, but I couldn’t read her mind…missed a perfect opportunity, though).